Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Multi-controlled U(2) gates

 Using the systematic approach for swapping qubits in finite-neighbor quantum architectures \cite{Maslov2007}, one may find that LNN QFT-MCU needs $(8n-20)$ time slots with $(2n^2-6n+6)$ SWAP gates.
 Therefore, LNN uses approximately twice the number of time slots and gates as FC QFT-MCU, thus setting the upper bound for the time and space complexities.
 In the LNN architecture, SWAP and $C-R_m$ are neighboring.
-Reducing $C-R_m$ to $C-R_z$ gate, some of $C-X$ gates cancel out between SWAP and $C-R_z$.
-Hence, when utilizing certain software optimizations, the upper limit is lower than the one derived above.
+Decomposing $C-R_m$ and $C-R_m^\dagger$ into $C-R_z(\pm\pi/2^{m-1})$ gate and shifting $R_z(\mp\pi/2^{m})$ either to the beginning or the end of controlled gate sequence, two $C-X$ gates cancel out between SWAP and $C-R_z$.
+Hence, each additional SWAP gate (except the upper gate in slot 26) effectively reduces to a C-NOT gate, while the target and control of the $C-X$ gate in the neighbor $C-R_z$ swap over.

 Actual circuit depth and the number of gates implemented depend on the native gate set (NGS) of the quantum device used in the calculation.
 The decomposition of a non-elementary gate uses a few elementary gates executed in a certain number of time slices.
 This number of time slices defines the circuit depth.
 One should note that some elementary gates can be executed in parallel and some cancel out, as explained in Ref.~\cite{Arsoski2024} for the selected NGS.
 Elementary gates that comprise the NGS have a high but finite fidelity.
 Also, current quantum devices are prone to noise and decoherence.
 Therefore, low-depth circuits using fewer elementary gates are less prone to errors.